napari/docs/docs/getting_started/installation.md

 computers, your IT or security software may still block the installer until the signed publisher is explicitly allowed.
 ```

-Double-click the downloaded `.exe` file to begin setup.

 ![Montage of the napari EXE installer icon with an arrow pointing to the Welcome page of the napari EXE installer on Windows.](../_static/images/bundle_17.png)